 UCalgary Continuing Education training opportunities

+For training, employers are required to use a third-party provider, such as UCalgary Continuing Education.
 A seminar or course of 21 hours or more qualifies for the grant.
 Alternatively, multiple seminars and courses can be combined to meet the 21-hour minimum.

 Online and On Campus Courses: Hundreds of courses are offered each term in business, conflict resolution, computing technology, leadership, management, teaching adults and more.
 View courses...